Section D2: Disciplinary - On Field

 - All games in competitions in which Clubs are expected to field their first teams with the exception of Nines or other similar tournaments in which case the RFL will publish the disciplinary rules and their interpretation in the context of this Operational Rule in advance of the competition;

-- One Academy team game played over a weekend (Friday, Saturday, Sunday) during which the player's Club has no first team match (except see D2:29(c) below); and
+- One Academy or Reserve team game played over a weekend (Friday, Saturday, Sunday) during which the player's Club has no first team match (except see D2:29(c) below); and

 - Two pre-season (warm up) games which have been sanctioned by the RFL; but

-- In the case of an amateur Academy player, Academy games at the level (first team or Reserves or Under 20s or Academy U18s) at which the misconduct occurred, unless otherwise agreed in writing by the On Field Operational Rules Tribunal, only.
+- In the case of an Academy or Reserve player, games at the level (first team or Reserves or Under 19s ) at which the misconduct occurred, unless otherwise agreed in writing by the On Field Operational Rules Tribunal, only.

 D2:29 The following games shall not count towards a Player's suspension:

-- Academy team matches played mid-week (Monday to Thursday inclusive).
-When a Club, as a matter of policy and with the sanction of the relevant Committee plays its Academy team matches in mid-week, and that Club has no first team match played on Friday, Saturday, Sunday or Monday following that mid-week date, then the Academy team match played in mid-week will count towards a Player's suspension;
+- Academy or Reserve team matches played mid-week (Monday to Thursday inclusive).
+When a Club, as a matter of policy and with the sanction of the relevant Committee plays its Academy or Reserve team matches in mid-week, and that Club has no first team match played on Friday, Saturday, Sunday or Monday following that mid-week date, then the Academy or Reserve team match played in mid-week will count towards a Player's suspension;

 - Games played in limited age competitions unless the Player is eligible to play by age (i.e. is not an overage player) or unless the relevant misconduct occurred at that level of competition or unless otherwise agreed in writing by the On Field Operational Rules Tribunal.

-(1) - First team matches take priority when an academy match is played on the same weekend as a first team match E.g. if First team games are played on Sunday, and Academy matches played on Friday, then the player should miss two first team matches unless there is an Academy match played on a weekend when there is no first team match
+1 - First team matches take priority when an Academy or Reserve match is played on the same weekend as a first team match E.g. if First team matches are played on Sunday, and Academy or Reserve matches played on Friday, then the player should miss two first team matches unless there is an Academy or Reserve match played on a weekend when there is no first team match